tnen128/TUM_Admin/README.md

 3. Export the document as PDF or DOCX from the sidebar.

 ## Resetting the Conversation
 - To start fresh, simply refresh the Streamlit page.
-(A reset button can be added if desired.)

-## Developer Notes
-- All functions and endpoints are documented with detailed docstrings.
-- The system is designed for extensibility and security.

-## License
-MIT